DeclanChidlow/vale.rocks/src/posts/unicycle-faq.md

 None of my unicycles have gears, and I have not ridden a geared unicycle, but geared unicycles do exist.
 People have made geared hubs, most famously the [Schlumpf hub](https://www.florianschlumpf.swiss/en/unicycle-hub), which is expensive but available for general purchase.

-Geared unicycles typically have two ratios -- one typical and one 1.5:1 -- and are toggled by pressing a button on the axle with one's foot on the downstroke when pedalling.
+Geared unicycles with the Schlumph hub have two ratios -- one typical and one 17∶11 -- and are toggled by pressing a button on the axle with one's foot on the downstroke when pedalling.

+## Do You Struggle On Hills?

+Going downhill can be hard on one's knees given the need to slow down and place one's weight slightly further back but is absolutely manageable safely.
+You can't coast down due to the rotation of the cranks being fixed to the rotation of the wheel, so there isn't quite the same joy.

+Going up hills is tough but quite fun.
+Steep inclines can be managed quite readily, but you can't change gears as you might on a bicycle.
+If an incline is excessively steep, momentum is shaky during the climb as one comes to a near complete stop at the conclusion of each downstroke due to the fixed wheel design.
+Slope dependent, you can sometimes outperform bike riders when riding uphill.

 ---

 These are the questions I've heard most frequently, but I'm more than happy to take any unicycle-related queries you might have.
 Just [send them over](/contact).

+[^2]: There do exist free wheel unicycles, but they're an eccentric novelty -- even more so than standard unicycles.